Ai-Whisperers/linkedin-content-system/brand-docs/BRAND_BRIEF.md

 **Red flags:**
 - Words like "revolutionary," "game-changing," "AI magic"
-- Vague claims ("dramatically improved" vs. "reduced by 30%")
+- Vague claims ("dramatically improved" vs. "automated 15 of 20 triage steps")
+- Unverifiable metrics (use real achievements from context files)
 - No clear CTA or takeaway
 - More than 2 emojis or overly casual tone
 - Missing proof points or examples